syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Layouts

-SfListView provides support for Linear Layout and Grid Layout.
-The linear layout arranges the items in a single column, whereas the grid layout arranges the items in a predefined number of columns.
-Linear layout is default layout for the SfListView.
-Layouts are defined by [SfListView.LayoutManager](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LayoutManagerProperty.html) property of the SfListView.
+SfListView supports different layouts such as linear layout and grid layout.
+The linear layout arranges the items in a single column, whereas the grid layout arranges the items in a predefined number of columns and its defined by [SpanCount](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout~SpanCount.html) property.
+Linear layout is default layout for SfListView.
+[SfListView.LayoutManager](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LayoutManagerProperty.html) property is used to define the layout for SfListView.

 {% tabs %}
 {% highlight xaml %}